 Envestra proposed to divide its customers into three tariff classes.
-Customers with annual consumption less than 10TJ have been allocated either to the residential customer class (Tariff R) or commercial and small industrial (C&I) customer class (Tariff C).
-The demand customer class (Tariff D) consists of large business customers with annual consumption greater than 10TJ.
-These customers are charged based on their contracted maximum daily quantity (MDQ).1
+Customers with annual consumption less than 10TJ have been allocated either to the domestic (residential) customer class or commercial and small industrial (C&I) customer class.
+The demand customer class (Tariff D) consists of large business customers with annual consumption greater than 10TJ, charged on the basis of their contracted maximum daily quantity (MDQ).2

-NIEIR and Envestra identified the following factors which will influence gas demand over the next access arrangement period:2
+NIEIR and Envestra identified the following factors which will influence gas demand over the next access arrangement period3

-- performance of the SA economy - dwelling growth and demographic factors (aging population) - more stringent building code to improve energy efficiency of new dwellings - Envestra marketing programs - government policy initiatives and efficiency gains in gas appliances - introduction of a Carbon Pollution Reduction Scheme (CPRS) and retail gas price increases.
+- performance of the Queensland economy - dwelling and population growth and demographic factors (ageing population) - more stringent building code improving the energy efficiency of new dwellings - Envestra marketing programs - government policy initiatives and efficiency gains in gas appliances - introduction of Carbon Pollution Reduction Scheme (CPRS) and retail gas price increases

-A bottom up approach was adopted to forecast residential consumption, where two separate end-use models were constructed to forecast residential water heating and space heating gas demands.3 NIEIR's end-use models are constructed based on the input assumptions made in relation to the penetration, market composition, efficiency gains and lifecycle of gas appliances, real retail gas price forecasts, and the projected impacts of government energy saving initiatives.4
+A bottom up approach was adopted to forecast residential consumption.4 NIEIR constructed the model to forecast residential consumption based on input assumptions made in relation to the penetration, market composition, efficiency gains and lifecycle of gas appliances, real retail gas price forecasts, and the projected impacts of government energy saving initiatives.5

-For Tariff D and Tariff C customers, consumption was forecast by NIEIR using an econometric approach.5 NIEIR included real business retail gas prices (both current and lagged terms) and gross product by industry as key driver variables in its econometric regressions.6
+For Tariff D and C&I customers, consumption was forecast by NIEIR using an econometric approach.6 NIEIR included real business retail gas prices (both current and lagged terms) and gross product by industry as key driver variables in its econometric regressions.7